Passwords can no longer be considered the only reliable factor for authentication. Consider this:

-Two-factor authentication provides added security to end users who log on to ADSelfService Plus.
-Each time users log on, they need to enter the domain credentials, which is followed by a verification process.
-The secondary authentication happens via codes sent through SMS or email, Duo Security, or RSA SecurID.
+AD 2FA for user accounts provides added security to your IT environment.
+Each time users log on, they need to enter the AD domain credentials, which is followed by a verification process.
+The secondary authentication happens via YubiKey, smart card, biometric, RSA SecurID, or other factors.
 This ensures that there is no threat to user information, even if someone manages to discover their password.

 Duo Security is a two-factor authentication service.
 If you have Duo Security enabled, your identity is verified through a verification code, by call or push notification, from the Duo mobile app.